OfqualGovUK/ofqual-standards-patterns/docs/standards/standard-iac-bicep-configuration.md

 ### Bicep Configuration Environment Variables
 This section defines the environment variables to be used by the service.
 Environment variable either map to a secret in a key vault or in the case of a non secret to a direct value.

-1. name; this defines the name of the environment variable, the name defines the group and the field in the group and have this format {group}__{fieldName}
+- Tag "name", this defines the name of the environment variable, the name defines the group and the field in the group and have this format {group}__{fieldName}.
-2. secretRef; if the environment variable data is a secret this is a reference to where the secret is stored (see secrets below).
+- Tag "secretRef", if the environment variable data is a secret this is a reference to where the secret is stored (see secrets below).
-3. value; if the environment variable is not a secret or a common value then it can be set directly
+- Tag "value", if the environment variable is not a secret or a common value then it can be set directly.

-example
+###eg
 ```yaml
 "envVars":
 { "value":